Review by Ian Keogh

 The earlier material is very much influenced by Buffy the Vampire Slayer, with an axe-wielding Nara gathering her own gang around her, but as it continues Howard finds his own direction and the comparisons evaporate.
 The good art sells the earliest two books, which are characterised by enthusiasm rather than a compelling plot.
 From then on there’s more thought given to foreshadowing, some brave if not entirely advisable story decisions, and the introduction of biblical themes, which every now and then prompt some surprising and thought-provoking philosophical comments.

-It took Howard almost a dozen years to complete his story, and the decidedly schizophrenic variation between the tone of individual segments charts his growth as a writer, a discipline lagging behind his art, and indicates that beyond the broadest strokes there was no master plan until the midway point.
+It took Howard almost a dozen years to complete his story, and the vast variation between the tone of individual segments charts his growth as a writer, a discipline lagging behind his art, and indicates that beyond the broadest strokes there was no master plan until the midway point.
 It’s here that the meandering begins to coalesce and feed into a bigger plot.
 Dead@17 remains very character driven, but there are several shocks as Howard settles into his stride as a writer, and look out for a brilliantly relevant and heartwarming final page.
 Not everything makes perfect sense along the way, but by the later books there’s enough to distract from that.

 As an alternative to investing in this massive collection, most of the content is still available in other forms.
 The Complete First Series, Blood of Saints, Revolution and The 13th Brother are located most easily in the now disingenuously titled Ultimate Collection published by Image before they then issued Afterbirth, The Witch Queen and The Blasphemy Throne.
 More detailed reviews can be found under the individual entries.
 Some may take issue with this collection being labelled ‘Complete’, but it is as far as work by Howard is concerned.
 There are stories produced by other creators that he considers to be non-canonical, hence their absence.